Best PC Gaming Headsets of Today (New PC Gamer Guide)

 If you’re a serious gamer that plays competitive games, yes.
 If you just have some casual fun with your friends or alone then it’s not really needed.

-Most gaming headsets have virtual surround sound from Dolby, DTS or their own brand version.
-Surround sound makes gaming more immersive and gives the illusion of a 3D sound.
+Most gaming headsets have virtual surround audio from Dolby, DTS or their own brand version.
+Surround audio makes gaming more immersive and gives the illusion of a 3D audio.

 Normal stereo gaming headsets don’t give as good positional cues as a surround sound gaming headset.
 Keep in mind you’ll have to spend a bit more money for it.